johnkary/johnkary.net/source/_posts/2014-03-23-the-cosmos-series-reinvented-cosmos-a-spacetime-odyssey.md

 ---
 layout: post
 title: "The Cosmos series reinvented, Cosmos: A Spacetime Odyssey"
-description: "Carl Sagan's original series The Cosmos is inspiring a reinvented series with the same mission: amaze people with the truths of science."
+summary: "Carl Sagan's original series The Cosmos is inspiring a reinvented series with the same mission: amaze people with the truths of science."
 comments: true
 tags: [picks, carl-sagan]
 metadescription: "Carl Sagan's original series The Cosmos is inspiring a reinvented series with the same mission: amaze people with the truths of science."